-Culturally, Clara was an Alaskan pipeline, connecting Jews and Eskimos.
+Culturally, Clara was an Alaskan pipeline, connecting Jews and Inuit people.
 In Kotzebue, she shared with her neighbors the richness of being Jewish.
 Visiting her relatives in the Lower 48, she shared her Inupiaq wisdom--the importance of hospitality, the richness of subsistence living, the value of strong, quiet perseverance.

 I led the funeral liturgy.
 One daughter and four granddaughters eulogized Clara, and I added some reflections as well.

 While waiting to go to the burial site, I met Rick's wife, Suzy.
 Like most of the other Inupiaq women, she wore a magnificently colorful parka, the hood trimmed with wolf fur.
 Her kind smile, the sparkle in her eyes, and her quick-wittedness immediately endeared her to me.
 And she knew a lot about Judaism.
 Her "Jewish journey," Rick told me, consisted of everything short of conversion.